 Notwithstanding the acknowledged and often sharply-exercised supremacy of the British government, the dynasty of Oude still preserved, by virtue of Lord Wellesley's treaty of 1801 (that is to say, by the portions of it not cancelled by that of 1837), a degree of independence, and of exemption from internal interference; which, rightly used by an upright, humane, and judicious sovereign, might yet have raised fertile, beautiful Oude to a state of prosperity which, by affording incontestable proofs of its efficient government, should leave no plea for its annexation.
-Public works, efficient courts of justice, reduced rates of assessment-these things can never be wholly misrepresented
+Public works, efficient courts of justice, reduced rates of assessment-these things can never be wholly misrepresented or overlooked; but such reforms were little likely to be effected while Wajid Ali sat at the helm.

 Court of Directors to inform you, that, if I think it advisable, for the present, I may relieve your majesty from part of the clause of the treaty alluded to, by which clause expense is laid upon your majesty."
-The writer of Dacoitee in Excelsis, says that the italicised words bear a different sense in the autograph English letter, in which they run thus :-I am directed to relieve you.
-The king pointed out the non-agreement of the two documents, and the governor-general forthwith issued an order, directing that the old custom of sending the original English letter as well as the Persian version, should be discontinued.-(p.
-92.)
-See also Oude, its Princes and its Government Vindicated : by Moulvee Musor overlooked; but such reforms were little uncertainty continuing to exist in the likely to be effected while Wajid Ali sat at the helm.
+The writer of Dacoitee in Excelsis, says that the italicised words bear a different sense in the autograph English letter, in which they run thus:-

+I am directed to relieve you.
+The king pointed out the non-agreement of the two documents, and the governor-general forthwith issued an order, directing that the old custom of sending the original Eng-

-In November, 1847, the governor-general, Lord Hardinge, visited Lucknow, held a conference with the king, and caused a memorandum, previously drawn up, to be specially read and explained to him.
-In this memorandum, Wajid Ali was enjoined "to take timely measures for the reformation of abuses," and for "the rescue of his people from their present miserable condition."
-Failing this, the governor-general stated, he would have no option but to act in the manner specified by the treaty of 1837; which not only gave the British government a right to interfere, but rendered it obligatory on them to do so whenever such interference should be needful to secure the lives and property of the people of Oude from oppression and flagrant neglect.
+In November, 1847, the governor-general, Lord Hardinge, visited Lucknow, held a conference with the king, and caused a memorandum, previously drawn up, to be specially read and explained to him. this memorandum, Wajid Ali was enjoined "to take timely measures for the reformation of abuses," and for "the rescue of his people from their present miserable condi-Failing this, the governor-general stated, he would have no option but to act in the manner specified by the treaty of 1837; which not only gave the British government a right to interfere, but rendered it obligatory on them to do so whenever such interference should be needful to secure the lives and property of the people of Oude from oppression and flagrant neglect.
 If the king, within the following two years, should fail in "checking and eradicating the worst abuses," then the governor-general would avail himself of the powers vested in him by the aforesaid treaty.